10mm vs. 9mm: Stopping Power, Recoil, and Best Use Cases

 Stopping Power

-Stopping Power is one of those ubiquitous terms that gets thrown around gun store cases and internet gun forums all the time.
-It cannot be quantified as it is the concept of how effective a bullet is at stopping a threat.
+“Stopping power” is one of those terms that gets thrown around gun stores and internet gun forums all the time.
+It cannot be quantified, however, as a bullet’s effectiveness is dependent on variables that aren’t a part of the cartridge itself.
+Chief among these is the shooter’s skill.

-If the permanent wound cavity is similar between 9mm vs 10mm, then what is the difference?
+If the permanent wound cavity is similar between 9mm vs. 10mm, then what is the difference?

-There’s no doubt that the 10mm round will “hit harder” but does this really stop an attacker?
-Supporters of the 10mm will say yes, 9mm fanboys (and girls) will say that shot placement is more important.
+Supporters of the 10mm will say yes, while 9mm fans will argue that shot placement is more important.

-Highspeed camera footage clearly shows the 10mm Auto producing a larger temporary wound cavity than the 9mm.
-There are some theories that this temporary wound cavity can cause additional tearing/shredding of soft tissue in the target and therefore increase blood loss.
+High-speed camera footage shows the 10mm Auto producing a larger temporary wound cavity than the 9mm.
+This temporary wound cavity is theorized to cause additional tearing/shredding of soft tissue in the target, thereby increasing blood loss.
+So, we are still left with the question of whether any of this matters.
+Does kinetic energy dump help stop a bad guy – or does shot placement alone matter?

-However, as the 10mm has about double the kinetic energy of the 9mm Luger, we will give the edge in Stopping Power to the 10mm with a bit of an asterisk.
+However, as the 10mm has about double the kinetic energy of the 9mm Luger, we will give the edge in stopping power to the 10mm with a bit of an asterisk.

 Recoil

-Essentially, the 9mm will recoil on average 50% less making it easier for shooters to get their sights back on target for follow-up shots.
+Essentially, the 9mm will recoil on average 50% less, making it easier for shooters to get their sights back on target for follow-up shots.

 The punishing recoil of 10mm loads also causes more wear and tear on the handgun itself, requiring parts to be replaced more frequently than with a 9mm handgun.

-Recoil can be mitigated somewhat by using a heavier gun, there’s no denying that an all-steel Colt Delta Elite in 10mm will have less felt recoil than a polymer-framed Glock 20.
+Recoil can be mitigated somewhat by using a heavier gun.
+There’s no denying that an all-steel Colt Delta Elite in 10mm will have less felt recoil than a polymer-framed Glock 20.

 The 9mm wins this one by a country mile.